NickChapman1988/FeelingHungry/README.md

 * Recipes (Search Results) Page: <a href="assets/docs/wireframes/recipes.pdf" target="_blank">Recipes</a>
 * Contact Page: <a href="assets/docs/wireframes/contact.pdf" target="_blank">Contact</a>

+The final version of the site added a footer for social media links and slightly changed the design of the recipe card presentation to more of a grid layout, but otherwise closely followed the initial design detailed in the wireframes.

 ## Surface
 I wanted to present a clean, bright background with imagery that reflects the purpose of the site.
 Use of colourful foods in combination with a bright and clean background serves to put the user in the mood to cook, both by representing a cooking/creative environment and also presenting appealing food images that capture the users imagination and encourage them to explore new foods and recipes.